 Nasim Iqbal - Customer engagement in the retail sector utilising social media.
 Supervisors: Dermody, J. & van der Veen, R.

-My main research interests are destination competitiveness, tourist behaviour and services marketing.
+My main research interests are tourism, hospitality, and services marketing.
 I received my PhD from the School of Hotel and Tourism Management at the Hong Kong Polytechnic University which was supported by a Hong Kong PhD Fellowship.
 My work appeared in the Journal of Travel Research, Annals of Tourism Research, Journal for Travel and Tourism Marketing, International Journal of Tourism Research, Journal of Vacation Marketing, International Journal of Contemporary Hospitality Management and Journal of Hospitality Marketing & Management.

-I am an editorial board member for the Journal of Vacation Marketing and I have co-edited a special issue for the Journal of China Tourism Research on the topic of "Domestic Tourism in China".
+I am an editorial board member for the Journal of Vacation Marketing and co-edited a special issue for the Journal of China Tourism Research on "Domestic Tourism in China".
 I served as an executive committee member for a number of conferences and non-profit organizations.
 I teach quantitative research methods and co-supervise a number of PhD students.
-I specialise in predictive analytics, survey design and structural equation modelling (LISREL, AMOS and SmartPLS).
+I specialise in structural equation modelling (LISREL, AMOS, and SmartPLS and ADANCO).

 Marketing, Society and Technology